-British Science Week (10th – 19th March 2023) provides the perfect opportunity to create a science “buzz” around the school and ignite a passion for all things scientific.
+British Science Week provides the perfect opportunity to create a science “buzz” around the school and ignite a passion for all things scientific.
 And every year, we devise a whole-school programme specifically tied in to the given theme - allowing every class to join a shared experience, in age-differentiated ways.
+British Science Week will take place during the 8-17 March 2024.

 "Children gained a notion of Science ideas outside their typical science lessons.
 It prompted our children to take a responsibility for saving their planet.
 The entire process was a breeze.
 I was so happy that the timetabling of the day was provided for us from As Creatives as opposed to having to organise this ourselves.
 Th staff were very prepared and professional.
 We will definitely book again!"
 Growing for Gold Workshop, Childwall CE Primary School